 Two things must be remembered here.
 The first one is that olive oil must be avoided at all costs (it damages the leather) and the second one is to use mink oil on a regular basis.

 All of the methods should be used if you have bought new hunting boots, or you want to preserve the old ones.
 They will prolong the appearance of the new boots and the lifespan of old hunting boots.
+If your boots do happen to get wet, there are a number of options to consider when drying your boots.

 You may also like: